jacobrobertson/banyan/banyan-scripts/readme-sop.txt

 - Tomcat - is what I have locally truly what I have remotely?

 How to deploy new derby DB to NFSN
-- Configure a new derby connection to the slim location
+- Configure a new derby connection to the slim location (note there is no user or pass to connect - this is okay, it's not a server)
+  - look in the eclipse "Data Source Explorer"
+  - D:\banyan-db\derby-slim\species
 - Copy original DB to a slim folder
 - Connect to slim connection - double check this!
-- run slim.sql on that new slim DB (will take a while) -- Will remove rows, and drop tables, and compress DB - saves 80% of space
+- run slim.sql on that new slim DB (will take a while) (from the sql view in eclipse) -- Will remove rows, and drop tables, and compress DB - saves 80% of space
 - run rsync-db.sh